Kingdom Crits will be back for 2017 after the summer.

 This category is all about taking part.
 It’s the participation that’s important and above all else, ensuring the kids have fun!
-Everyone will be a winner with prizes for all.
+Everyone will be a winner.

 Spark the competitive spirit with a mini version of the big races.
 Do as many laps as you can in 5mins with a final lap to separate the speed merchants at the front!